Search features

 Email Email More info More Info

 DESI 390.
 STUDIES IN DESIGN.
 Intensive examination of areas of design not fully covered by regular departmental offerings.
 Subject matter varies each semester.
-Offered periodically, semester course, one, two, or three hours.
+Prerequisite: Design 101.
+Offered periodically, one, two, or three hours.

 a section of the STUDIES IN DESIGN course in Design - DESI